mattleinwand/blog/content/post/benchmarking-results.md

 - NI4AI
 - BTrDB
 - Computing
 title: Time Series Benchmarking Results
 author: michael
 ---

 There are many time series databases on the market at the moment and they each have their own strengths and weaknesses.
-Some of these characteristics are qualitative or can be quantified without an experiment for example "this database can scale out to a cluster" or "this database supports query X".
-Others need an experiment run on controlled hardware in order to quantify the differences.
+Some of the differences are qualitative or can be quantified without an experiment for example "this database can scale out to a cluster" or "this database supports query X".
+Others need experiments run on controlled hardware in order to quantify the differences.

 Using the [benchmarking codebase](https://github.com/PingthingsIO/time-series-benchmarks), we evaluate a number of scenarios to model real world performance.
 Below you will find the results of our most recent round of benchmarking.